NickRoccodev11/gitpractice/README.txt

 This repo was created as a place to practice git commands.
 It also serves as a reference for useful commands

+UNSTAGE A COMMIT!

+git reset HEAD~1
+the 1 can be replaced to reflect the number of commits youd like to go back

 INIT
 . create local repo with "git init"